kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-converter.md

 }
 ```

-In this example, `CustomAuthenticationConverter` is injected into a custom authentication filter and used to convert servlet requests into `Authentication` objects during the authentication process.
+In this setup, `CustomAuthenticationConverter` is injected into a custom authentication filter, enabling the conversion of servlet requests into `Authentication` objects during the authentication process.

 ## Conclusion

-`AuthenticationConverter` provides developers with a powerful mechanism to extract authentication information from servlet requests and create `Authentication` objects based on that information.
-By implementing custom `AuthenticationConverter` implementations, developers can support various authentication mechanisms and customize the authentication process to meet the specific requirements of their applications.
+The `AuthenticationConverter` interface empowers developers to fetch authentication information from servlet requests and construct `Authentication` objects accordingly.
+By crafting custom implementations of this interface, developers can support diverse authentication mechanisms and tailor the authentication process to their application's specific requirements.